AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-accessibility-auto-tag-api/quickstarts/dotnet/index.md

 </Project>
 ```

-Our application will take a PDF, `Adobe Extract API Sample.pdf` (downloadable from [here](/Adobe%20Extract%20API%20Sample.pdf)) and extract it's contents.
-The results will be saved as a ZIP file, `ExtractTextInfoFromPDF.zip`.
-We will then parse the results from the ZIP and print out the text of any `H1` headers found in the PDF.
+Our application will take a PDF, `Adobe Accesibility Auto-Tag API Sample.pdf` (downloadable from [here](/Adobe%20Accessibility%20Auto-Tag%20API%20Sample.pdf)) and tag its contents.
+The results will be saved in a given directory `/output/AutotagPDF`.

 5) In your editor, open the directory where you previously copied the credentials and created the `csproj` file.
 Create a new file, `Program.cs`.